 Step 1.
 Slice the vegetables

-Everything will get sliced except for the green lemonhead-looking eggplants.
-Here are some images of how we sliced these ingredients.
-These are the larger eggplants:
+Everything will get sliced except for the small green lemonhead-looking eggplants.
+This is how we sliced these ingredients.

 And the red peppers which are added towards the end.